MewadaAnkit/WeatherApp/README.md

 ## Credits
-The app was built by [Your Name Here].
+The app was built by Ankit Mewada.
 Feel free to use and modify the code as you like.
 If you have any questions or suggestions, please feel free to contact me at [Your Email Here].

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/ankit-mewada-59011620b)